Liverpool open up 16-point league lead; Forest beat City

 Just as it looked like the spoils would be shared, Pedro was bowled over by Harrison Reed deep in stoppage time and the Brazil international stepped up to calmly slot home the winner.

-At Selhurst Park, Palace's victory left them 12th on 39 points, ahead of Saturday's later game between Brentford and Aston Villa, while Ipswich remain in the bottom three in 18th spot on 17 points.
+At Selhurst Park, Palace's victory left them 11th on 39 points, while Ipswich remain in the bottom three in 18th spot on 17 points.

 Ipswich racked up 15 goal-scoring chances in an entertaining though often sloppy encounter, but a combination of wasteful finishing and an inspired Dean Henderson in the Palace goal saw them leave empty-handed.